 Increase the Java heap size to reduce the frequency and amount of time spent doing garbage collection.

 Enable verbose garbage collection and profiling to locate and fix memory leaks to reduce need for garbage collection.

-In cases where statements may only be partially evaluated due to optimization, simplify and separate out the side effects in the statement into multiple statements to ensure that the operations will be executed even when optimized.
+Be aware that compilers have multiple optimization levels and that disabling optimization or selecting reduced optimization may reduce occurrences of unspecified behaviour.

 6.56 Undefined behaviour [EWF]

 6.56.1 Applicability of language

-Java is a well defined language, but has some areas of undefined behaviour.
+Java is a well-defined language, but has some areas of undefined behaviour.
 Areas of undefined behaviour are:

 The exact timing and scheduling of multiple threads.
 This is the primary area where undefined behaviour is experienced in Java.

-Overloading a method with a parameter that is a subclass of the same parameter in the overloaded method.
-For example:

-void doSomething(Object obj);

-void doSomething(String str);

-There's no way to know which method will be called in doSomething("Hello world!"), since both signatures are valid.
-Also, this behaviour can change from VM to VM, and even from execution to execution.

 Calling a non-final method of the same class in the constructor.
 The undefined behaviour occurs if this method is overridden in a subclass.
 Notice that construction occurs from the superclass to the subclass.
-The case gets especially nasty if the subclass method uses some local subclass attributes.
-In case of Oracle VM, the local attributes will be constructed, the superclass constructor will finish its execution then, when the constructor of subclass is reached the attributes will be constructed again, overriding previously defined values.
+In the case of the Oracle VM, the local attributes will be constructed, the superclass constructor will finish its execution then, when the constructor of subclass is reached the attributes will be constructed again, overriding previously defined values.

-Interrupting a byte array using the default encoding, instead of the encoding used to produce the byte array, and lacking a valid character representation for some of the bytes in the default encoding.
+Interpreting a byte array as characters using the default encoding, instead of the encoding used to produce the byte array and lacking a valid character representation for some of the bytes in the default encoding.

 How soon a finalizer will be invoked, which thread will invoke the finalizer for any given object, and the ordering of finalize method calls are all unspecified.

 Details of how and when garbage collection will occur, even when the garbage collection is explicitly invoked.

+Circular dependency between classes.
+If circularly declared classes are detected at run time, as classes are loaded, then a ClassCircularityError is thrown.
+Otherwise the behaviour is undefined and could lead to a StackOverflowError being thrown.

 6.56.2 Guidance to language users